 - attend the quarterly EDWARD users group.

-Support arrangments are still being determined.
+Support arrangements are still being determined.
 For more information contact Floris van der Leest via email Floris.VanDerLeest@vu.edu.au.

 View the current status and utilisation of the Edward cluster (load, memory, CPU and network).